 Once upon a time, a young woman named Kristen Thomas wanted to be a veterinarian.
 When she asked potential colleges what kind of experience would help her get into veterinary school, they told her to find a veterinarian willing to mentor her for the summer.
 Kristen began volunteering at Leo’s Pet Care beginning in April 2015, and we enjoyed her hard work so much we hired her onto our staff only two months later – an accomplishment unmatched by any of our previous volunteers.
-Kristen intends to apply to veterinary school in the fall of 2015, and begin her studies in the fall of 2016.
+Kristen was accepted into six different veterinary schools, and chose to attend Purdue University beginning in the fall of 2016.

-Below, read about Kristen’s experience here, in her own words.
+Below, read about Kristen’s experience at Leo’s Pet Care, in her own words.

 Every once in a while, you are lucky enough to meet an individual so stellar that they leave a lasting impact on you for the remainder of your life.
 I’ve been lucky enough to meet an entire team of such stellar individuals.
 The staff — Dr. Magnusson, Dr. Kostiuk, Dr. Stoots, Jen, Angel, Ruthie, Chloe, Brook, Abby, Ali and Eshan — have created a beyond phenomenal vet clinic which I’ve had the immense pleasure to be a part of.
 My experience at Leo’s has not been just tagging along with some vet and cleaning some things just so I can fill a quota and go to vet school.
 My time at LPC has been so much more than that.
 Dr. Magnusson has taken upon himself to become my mentor; he is very evidently invested in providing me an education not just in the art of medicine but also in my personal growth.
 Because of Dr. Magnusson and the entire staff at Leo’s Pet Care, I’ve gained thorough understanding of what a vet clinic really is and the responsibilities of a veterinarian as a physician and as a leader.